-FROM THE DIRECTOR'S DESK As I mentioned in the Avocet Update for May, the past few months have been emotional.
-We suffered the loss of both Gail and Doug Cheeseman which was followed by an outpouring of moving stories from the many people who had experienced their friendship.
-There were multitudes of these!
-While many knew them longer than I, we all lost a part of our hearts when they left this world.
+FROM THE DIRECTOR'S DESK months have been emotional.
+We suffered the loss of both Gail and Doug Cheeseman which was followed by an outpouring of moving stories from the many people who had experienced their longer than I, we all lost a part of our hearts when they left this world.
 (Refer to the Spring 2022 AVOCET for remembrances of Gail, and Allen Royer's new eulogy for Doug in this issue) Giulianna Pendleton, who has been our Environmental Advocacy Assistant for the past year and accomplished so much during that time, is leaving SCVAS to pursue her law degree in Washington DC.
 She came to us as a volunteer for the EA Committee, gained experience and later became a staff member.
 We fully expect to hear from her again and wish her success.
 We have no doubt she will accomplish great things as her career develops!
-(See Giulianna's goodbye message on the cover of this issue) And finally Barry and Ginger Langdon-Lassagne begin the process of relocating to California's Central Coast where they will start a new chapter in San Luis Obispo.
-They have promised to keep in touch, which makes me feel a little better about them being three hours away.
+(See Giulianna's goodbye message on the cover of this issue) And finally Barry and Ginger Langdon-Lassagne begin the process of relocating to California's Central Coast where they will start a touch, which makes me feel a little better about them being three hours away.
 With each of these departures, I have strong emotions.
 But I want to take this opportunity to speak more about working with Barry who has been the Board President for two years.
-Barry was one of the reasons I knew the position of SCVAS Executive Director was right for me.
-He made no effort to conceal his excitement about my accepting the job and I knew our shared interests and mutual fondness would make for a productive period in our chapter.
-As expected, for the past two years, and another year prior to that, Barry was a bold, creative, resourceful, and constant supporter of mine as well as co-designer of many of SCVAS's initiatives.
-Together Barry and I pledged to reach a more diverse community, and expand our education programs to include both high school and adult learners.
+Barry was one of Don't want to say goodbye.

+my accepting the job and I knew our shared interests and mutual fondness would make for a productive period in our chapter.
+As was a bold, creative, resourceful, and constant supporter of mine as education programs to include both high school and adult learners.
 Everything requires a team though, and these projects could only be accomplished with the enormous help of volunteers like Eve Meier, Ann Hepenstal, Julie Amato, Diane Hart and many others.
 This team, held together by the limitless optimism of Barry, succeeded in bringing rich media, like video and online presentations, to our members and YouTube channel, as well as make virtual events unexpectedly fun and engaging.
 Barry and I worked closely on everything.
 He was my go-to partner for help with tech issues as well.
 Email won't work?
 No problem.
 Barry can help.
 Website acting weird...
 Call Barry!
 Pretty much any time of day.
-Barry and Ginger are dear friends, and I realize I need at least as much space to document her many contributions to SCVAS through her involvement with the EdCom, field trips, overall chapter morale and everything else.
+Barry and Ginger are dear friends, and I realize I need at least as much space to document her many contributions to SCVAS morale and everything else.
 But that will have to wait.
 That time will come.
 In the mean time, no matter how far you both go, I still plan on text messaging you when Cricket and I want to recommend a good movie, or share what we had for dinner.
 And those texts just might come at any time of day.
-Matthew Dodder Executive Director
+Matthew Dodder